yakworks/gorm-tools/docs/repository/ref.md

 ## Repository Events

-### Methods
+### Methods for @RepoListener

-Each Repository can implement any of the methods listed below and they will get called during persistence operation.
+Each Repository can implement any of the methods listed below and they will get called during persistence operation if they have the @RepoListener annotation.

-- **beforeBind(T instance, Map params, BindAction action)** - Called before a new instance is saved, can be used to do custom data binding or initialize the state of domain etc.
+- **beforeBind(T instance, Map data, BeforeBindEvent be)** - Called before a new instance is saved, can be used to do custom data binding or initialize the state of domain etc.
-- **afterBind(T instance, Map params, BindAction action)** -  Called after databinding is performed.
+- **afterBind(T instance, Map data, AfterBindEvent be)** -  Called after databinding is performed.
-- **beforePersist(T instance, Map args)** - Called every time before an instance is saved.
+- **beforePersist(T instance, BeforePersistEvent e)** - Called every time before an instance is saved.
-- **afterPersist(T instance, Map args)** - Called every time after an instance is saved.
+- **afterPersist(T instance, AfterPersistEvent e)** - Called every time after an instance is saved.
-- **beforeRemove(T instance, Map args)** - Called before an instance is deleted.
+- **beforeRemove(T instance, BeforeRemoveEvent e)** - Called before an instance is deleted.
 Can be utilized to cleanup related records etc.
-- **afterRemove(T instance, Map args)** -  Called After an instance is deleted.
+- **afterRemove(T instance, AfterRemoveEvent e)** -  Called After an instance is deleted.

 ### Grails Events